bestdan/crontweets/Setup.md

 ### Using messages to check everything is working
-I use slackr to send me a message once a day that everything is ok.
+I use [slackr](https://github.com/hrbrmstr/slackr) to send me a message each time it runs.
+This helps me ensure everything is ok.
+You can see how to do this [here](https://github.com/bestdan/dpegantwitlib/blob/master/inst/exdata/run_crontwit.R#L40).

+EC2 instances sometimes die, so if you haven't heard from the machine in a while...

 ## Background
 I generally try to write ever-green/non-ephemeral [articles](http://www.dpegan.com/optimal_behavior/).
 I then periodically share random pieces of content on twitter, which helps people keep discovering relevant ideas.
 I appreciate it when other people do this, so I thought I would do it myself.